basil-kh/Ecommerce/README.md

 ## Users can shop online through low maintanence house plants, view product page via category, filter by size and color.
 Sort by price, add items to basket, and checkout/pay for their order.

-## Check each directory's README for more detail

 # Client